 Our vision for writing at Loughton School is for our children to explore a wide variety of genres of both fiction and non-fiction writing whilst learning via our immersive curriculum.
 We want our children to develop a love of writing, so the English lessons planned are creative, interactive and fun!

-Writing will take place across the full range of lessons so that children build their writing stamina, learn to edit their work and are able to proof-read effectively.
+Writing takes place across the full range of lessons so that children build their writing stamina, learn to edit their work and are able to proof read effectively.
 We believe that all children should develop their own style and have the courage to use their imagination and creativity to publish well-presented pieces that they can take pride in.